-Rolling resistance tests of tubeless road tires began to show equal or better results than the best tubed clincher tires with butyl tubes.
+Rolling resistance tests of tubeless road tires began to show equal or better results than the best tubed clincher tires with butyl and even latex tubes.

 Better tire compounds made the leading tubeless tires as supple and sure-footed as tubed ones.

-Finally, a lot of good road wheels started coming not just tubeless ready or tubeless compatible but “tubeless optimized”.
+Finally, a lot of good road wheels started coming not just tubeless-ready or tubeless compatible but “tubeless optimized”.
 No need to tape; a pre-installed plastic strip covered the entire rim bed.
-The rims were wider, the beds had a center channel to make it easier to get tires on and some had small dimples along the edges of the rim bed to keep the tires in place and keep them from “burping” air under hard cornering and at low tire pressure.
+The rims were wider, the beds had a center channel to make it easier to get tires on.
+Some had small dimples along the edges of the rim bed to keep the tire beads in place and keep them from “burping” air under hard cornering and at low tire pressure.

 Mine for sure!
 Yours too?